Home » Blogs » Is Charcoal Good for Your Teeth? Dentist Explains the Truth Behind the Trend

 3. No strong clinical evidence for whitening

 High-quality clinical trials are scarce.
-The whitening effect is often modest and temporary.
+While some brands claim multiple charcoal for teeth benefits, the whitening effect is often modest and temporary.

 4. Uneven results & grit